Unserdeutsch

-Unserdeutsch ('Our German'), or Rabaul Creole German, is a German-based creole language that originated in Papua New Guinea as a lingua franca.
-The substrate language is assumed to be Tok Pisin, while the majority of the lexicon is from German.
+Unserdeutsch ('Our German'), or Rabaul Creole German, is a German-based creole language that originated in Papua New Guinea.
+It is described as a boarding school creole as it emerged among mixed-race children at a Catholic orphanage and school in Vunapope, a neighborhood of Kokopo.
+The children were educated in German and in contact with several other languages, mainly Tok Pisin which greatly influenced the creole.

 Background

+The Gazelle Peninsula had become the most prosperous part of German New Guinea which brought along European traders and missionaries, who also brought along workers from other parts of the Pacific.
+From contact with these migrant workers and colonists with locals led to the mixed-children, who were at one point were called "Vunapope Germans" or the "Mission Mixed-Race Community."
+1898, the Missionaries of the Sacred Heart and the Sisters of Our Lady of the Sacred Heart established a boarding school and orphanage at Vunapope for these children.

+Contact these children had with German speakers and the languages of their parents (Immigrant languages such as Cantonese, Tagalog, Trukese, Malay, and a host of indigenous languages of Papua New Guinea) helped develop Unserdeutsch.
+The student-pupil relationship allowed enough social distancing to enable to a common language to develop among the students, influenced also by the missionaries, who emphasised the separateness of German and languages the children encountered outside of school.

 German was the language of instruction in Catholic mission schools, which is where the language originated, and children residing in a German-run orphanage later used the language regularly outside of their classrooms.
 The language developed into a first language for some when these children had families of their own.
 Oral stories tell a version that Unserdeutsch originated by children sharing stories where they used German vocabulary with Tok Pisin grammar, this change in language is referred to as relexification.

 The majority of Unserdeutsch speakers and their families migrated to Australia after Papua New Guinea's independence in 1975.
 During fieldwork conducted by researchers between 2014 and 2017, there were about 100 speakers found in Australia and around 10 speakers found in Papua New Guinea.
 The language is no longer learned as a first language.'

 Most speakers of Unserdeutsch are bilingual; speaking either Standard German, English, Tok Pisin or Kuanua.
 Most surviving speakers are middle-aged or older, although younger members of the community may comprehend the language.
 Unserdeutsch is likely a descendant of a pidginised form of Standard German which originated in the Gazelle Peninsula of New Britain during German colonial times among the Catholic mixed-race (Vunapope) community.
 With increased mobility and intermarriage, it has been disappearing in the last few decades.

 Unserdeutsch presumably influenced the development of its neighbour, Tok Pisin.
 Unlike Namibian Black German in Namibia, it is a creole; indeed, it is the only creole that developed from colonial German.

 Further, Unserdeutsch is only composed of three characteristics: movement rules, questions and question words, according to Bickerton and his bioprogram hypothesis.